 Work out your main goals for your travel and go from there.
 If you aim is to see lots with the convenience of most things being taken care of for you, guided tours are your best travel option.

-But if you want to take your time, with the ability to be a little flexible and spontaneous on your holiday, or if you enjoy the process of planning your own holiday, independant travel planning is a great option for you.
+But if you want to take your time, with the ability to be a little flexible and spontaneous on your holiday, or if you enjoy the process of planning your own holiday, independent travel planning is a great option for you.